realchrisward/General_ImageJ_Tools/README.md

 Counting boxes are then placed within these pieces and are themselves a subfraction of the region [boxfract].
 Cell counts can then be scaled up by a factor of (samplefract*boxfract).
 This tool should be compatable with "Cell Counter" plug-in.

+### Flatten and Fractionate.ijm
+Flattens an image stack and burns in a ROI.
+An Optical Disector Grid is overlayed.